-61 bodies recovered from booby-trapped building in Mosul: Iraqi military
+61 bodies found in Mosul more than week after air strike: Iraqi military

 CONFLICTING ACCOUNTS

-The military casualty figure was lower than that given by local officials.
+The military’s casualty figure was lower than that given by local officials.
 A municipal official said on Saturday that 240 bodies had been pulled from the rubble.
 A local lawmaker and two witnesses say a coalition air strike may have targeted a large truck bomb, triggering a blast that collapsed buildings.

 Ghazwan al-Dawoodi, head of the local Nineveh governorate human rights council, said his team had made a field visit and that 173 people were killed after militants forced them into a bunker, and then opened fire on gunships to prompt an airstrike.

+Another eyewitness Abu Obeid, a teacher, told Reuters Islamic State had parked a truck bomb in the neighborhood.
+The disaster began with one huge blast and several others.
+When he emerged from his home after three hours, many homes were destroyed, he said.

 Iraqi forces have retaken the east of Mosul and half of the west, across the Tigris River that divides Iraq’s second city.
-Thousands of people are fleeing each day to escape the fighting and increasingly difficult conditions.
+Thousands of people are fleeing each day to escape the fighting.

 Aid groups are scrambling to build more camps to cope with the surge.